dianfajar/danaoira.github.io/_posts/2017-06-05-week-1-data-visualization-with-d3js.md

 [All code examples located on bl.ocks.org](https://bl.ocks.org/danaoira)

+# Week 1 Schedule

+- Lesson 1
+- Lesson 2
+- Lab

 ## Lesson 1

 Today was the first day of class for the Data Visualization with D3.js course.
-The course was created by Kevin Quealy, a graphics editor for the New York Times.
+The course was created by [Kevin Quealy](http://kpq.github.io/), a graphics editor and reporter for [The New York Times](https://www.nytimes.com/by/kevin-quealy).

+### Itinerary

+- Introduction
 - Basic SVG Shapes
 - SVG Transforms
 - SVG Paths

+### Introduction

+The course is a cohort of 10 students, ranging from web developers to engineers to data scientists and artists.

+- **Background:** Hi, my name is Dana.
+- **What you do:** I am a web developer turned computer science graduate currently tinkering with data visualization.
+I have extensive experience with HTML, CSS, JavaScript and Python.
+I like to translate things from the physical world down to the very last pixel on a screen, even through responsive design.
+I've been making websites since I was 10 and am passionate about the internet, my childood playground.
+- **Hobbies:** Too many.
+Video games and playing with my pet bunnies, Lord Vader and Padme.
+- **Final project goals:** Create an interactive web visualization of my Master's project, Curriculum Graph Visualizer ([ver1](https://github.com/danaoira/cgv)) ([ver2 ideas](https://danaoira.github.io/curriculum-graph-visualizer-v2-brainstorming/))

 ### Basic SVG Shapes